onx001/tp/docs/team/ken-ruster.md

 ### **New feature**: Handling promotion
 - Justification: Promotion is an essential mechanic of Chess.
 - Highlights: Handling promotion required extensive modification of several classes relating to game function.
+- How it works:
+  - Game checks for pieces able to promoted at the end of each move
+  - User is prompted to promote a piece, and the input is parsed to return a new piece
+  - The pawn to be promoted is replaced with the new piece
 ### **Project Management**:
 - Set up GitHub organisation and repo
 - Managed repo branch security settings